Have cracks in your basement floor?

 Water can seep in through the cracks of your basement floor.

 Cause: Water comes in through large and small cracks of your basement floor.
-The soil and ground underneath your basement is filled with moisture, and at different times of the year and, depending on water levels, it can lead to water seepage through cracks in the floor.
+The soil and ground underneath your basement is filled with moisture, and at different times of the year and, depending on water levels and whether recent rain caused the basement leakage, it can lead to water seepage through cracks in the floor.

 Fix: Smaller cracks do not always need to be fixed, but if water is leaking, it could be evidence that you need to update your drainage system.
+Some options are the dry-up baseboard system or a drain tile system.
 Larger cracks may be evidence of structural issues.
 In this case, it’s best to get it looked at by a professional.

 You may think smaller cracks in your basement floor will be easy fixes, but that’s not always the case.
 Small cracks can get larger over time if not treated.